wp-plugins/adkingpro/readme.txt

 == Changelog ==

+= 1.9.0 =
+* Fixed up some CSS in the admin
+* Added field to add an alt tag to the image advert output

 = 1.8.2 =
 * Small fix to install/update code
 * Update to links to point to new website